mandelsoft/spiff/README.md

 ### `(( sync(expr, condition, value, 10) ))`

-If an expression `expr` may return a different result for different evaluations, it is possible to synchronize the final output with a dedicated condition on the expression value.
+If an expression `expr` may return a different results for different evaluations, it is possible to synchronize the final output with a dedicated condition on the expression value.
 Such an expression could, for example, be an uncached `read`, `exec` or `pipe` call.